 What we mean by household isolation

-Household isolation means you and all household members should remain at home and shouldn’t go to work, school, public areas or use public transport.
+Household isolation means you and all household members or extended household members should remain at home and shouldn’t go to work, school, public areas or use public transport.
 You shouldn’t go out to buy food or other essentials.

 Avoid close contact with others by: